Inflect logo

 Natural Disaster Risk

-Guadalajara has a moderate overall disaster risk profile, with a score of 4.9 out of 10 as of September 2025.
-While the overall risk is manageable, facilities must be designed to withstand specific regional threats.
+Guadalajara has a moderate natural disaster risk profile, with an overall INFORM score of 4.9 out of 10 as of September 2025.
+While the overall risk is manageable with proper site selection and facility engineering, specific hazards require careful consideration.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business